COMBSS: Best Subset Selection via Continuous Optimization: Subset Selection Algorithms

-The termination condition, {\sf TermCond}, for the gradient descent method is a user choice depending on the computational budget.
-One trivial option is to terminate the algorithm after reaching a predefined maximum number of iterations or maximum allowed running time.
-Another option is to terminate when the change in $\m w$ (or, equivalently, in $\m t (\m w)$) is significantly small over a set of consecutive iterations.
-In our simulations, we take the latter approach by terminating when the max-norm is smaller than a predefined error over a fixed number of consecutive iterations, where $\m w^{(l)}$ denotes the updated value of $\m w$ in the $l$-th iteration of the gradient descent method.
-This particular {\sf TermCond} makes the algorithm robust by guaranteeing that further running of the algorithm possibly can bring only an insignificant change in every $t_j$.

-Now, consider the last argument, $\nabla g_{\lambda}$, in the gradient descent method.
+Consider the second argument, $\nabla g_{\lambda}$, in the gradient descent method.
 From Theorem~\ref{thm:gradient_g}, observe that computing the gradient $\nabla g_{\lambda}(\m w)$ involves finding the values of the expression of the form $L_{\m t}^{-1} \m u$ twice, first for computing $\tbeta_{\m t}$ (using \eqref{eqn:beta_tilde}) and then for computing the vector $\m c_{\m t}$ (defined in Theorem~\ref{thm:gradient_g}).
-Since $L_{\m t}$ is a ${p \times p}$ matrix, computing the matrix inversion $L_{\m t}^{-1}$ can be problematic particularly in high-dimensional cases where $p$ can be very large \cite{Golub1996}.
-Since $L_{\m t}^{-1} \m u$ is the solution of the linear equation $L_{\m t} \m z = \m u$, in Section~\ref{subsec:CG}, we propose a conjugate gradient based approach for solving this linear equation efficiently without the need to compute $L_{\m t}^{-1}$.

-Moreover, again from Theorem~\ref{thm:gradient_g}, notice that the gradient $\nabla g_{\lambda}(\m w)$ depends on both the tuning parameters $\delta$ and $\lambda$.
-Particularly, $\delta$ is required for computing $L_{\m t}$ and $\lambda$ is used in the penalty term $\lambda \|\m t \|$ of the objective function.
-In Section~\ref{sec:Tuning_Pars} we provide more detail on the roles of these two parameters and instructions on how to choose them.
+Since $L_{\m t}$ is of dimension ${p \times p}$, computing the matrix inversion $L_{\m t}^{-1}$ can be computationally demanding particularly in high-dimensional cases ($n<p$), where $p$ can be very large; see, for example, \cite{Golub1996}.
+Since $L_{\m t}$ is invertible, observe that $L_{\m t}^{-1} \m u$ is the unique solution of the linear equation ${L_{\m t} \m z = \m u}$.
+In Section~\ref{sec:CG}, we first use the well-known Woodbury matrix identity to convert this $p$-dimensional linear equation problem to an $n$-dimensional linear equation problem, which is then solved using the conjugate gradient method, a popular linear equation solver.
+Moreover, again from Theorem~\ref{thm:gradient_g}, notice that $\nabla g_{\lambda}(\m w)$ depends on both the tuning parameters $\delta$ and $\lambda$.
+Specifically, $\delta$ is required for computing $L_{\m t}$ and $\lambda$ is used in the penalty term $\lambda \sum_{j =1}^p t_j$ of the objective function.
+In Section~\ref{sec:Tuning_Pars} we provide more details on the roles of these two parameters and instructions on how to choose them.